ElectricxYT/Active-Directory/README.md

 ---
 ## Setting a Static IP Address

+Static IP addresses are crucial for AD domain controllers because it ensures consistent and reliable network communication, simplifies administration, and prevents potential disruptions when accessing domain resources.
+Because this is considered best practice in the professional IT world, I decided to practice setting a static IP address with my home lab.

 1. First, to make sure that my VM would run on a static IP address, I went into VMware and then selected **VM,** **Settings,** and then **Network Adapter.** I then set my network connection to **Bridged: Connect directly to the physical network.**
 2. Because the bridged connection was not working, I had to troubleshoot it by going into **Edit** and then **Virtual Network Editor** to configure the **VMnet0** connection.
 After setting it to the proper Ethernet adapter (since my VM is connected to the internet via my host PC's ethernet cable), my bridged connection issues were resolved.
 3. After resolving the network issues, I opened **Powershell** on my host machine and used the *ipconfig /all* command, taking note of the IPv4 address, Subnet Mask, Default Gateway, and DNS Server(s) under the **Ethernet adapter Ethernet:** section.